TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Methodology

 \subsubsection{Few-shot Learning}

-Each prompt embeds carefully crafted in-context examples.
-As shown in the third row of \Cref{tab:prompt1}, the few-shot examples are curated to cover a wide range of scenarios, enabling prompts to elicit expert-level behavior from the outset.
-Such exemplars guide LLMs' decision-making and support generalization to novel but structurally similar inputs, leading to format-compliant outputs and more reliable MCTS-based search.
+A representative example helps the LLM elicit specific knowledge and abstractions needed to complete the downstream task.
+To construct the few-shot examples for guiding the LLM, we follow the methodology in AdbGPT~\cite{feng2024prompting} and invite five experienced participants to help identify challenging cases.
+Specifically, three developers collaboratively construct representative examples that guide the model in handling realistic and non-trivial scenarios, and highlight its reasoning process, especially when bug reports lack key reproduction steps.
+This construction is grounded in real-world bug reports from our dataset.
+To further ensure quality and domain relevance, we also invite two professors with expertise in Android crash reproduction to join the process.
+All five participants engage in extensive discussions and ultimately reach a consensus on the final set of eight representative examples used during reproduction, four pertaining to ExpandPrompt and four to SimulatePrompt.

-In the ExpandPrompt, LLMs are encouraged to generate promising actions for bug reproduction and return them in a structured format.
-Based on the bug report and the UI element grouping results, clicking \textit{"Profile"} is often a reasonable initial action for reproducing the bug.
-However, in some cases, multiple UI elements share the same label.
-Consequently, the \textit{"Profile"} mentioned in the bug report can be located on a different page.
-In such scenarios, it is also reasonable to click \textit{"Settings"} or \textit{"Home"} as alternative exploratory actions.
+As shown in the third row and and second column of \Cref{tab:prompt1}, the ExpandPrompt enables LLMs to learn real-world crash reproduction patterns via few-shot demonstrations.
+It teaches the LLM not only to generate promising actions in a structured format, but also to reason about missing steps.
+When a UI element mentioned in the bug report is not present on the current page, the ExpandPrompt guides the LLM to infer the most plausible action to reach the intended UI page.
+For example, in the few-shot instance from \Cref{tab:prompt1}, the target element \textit{about \& OSS licenses} is missing.
+Through demonstration, the LLM learns to generate the action \textit{click "Settings"} instead, based on its relevance to the bug report.

-In the SimulatePrompt, the examples illustrate how to score a target action based on the current state and exploration history, offering crucial guidance for determining the reproduction direction.
-In the first example, the bug report exactly matches the target action, suggesting that the action should be assigned an extremely high score.
-In contrast, the second shows that the target action is likely to deviate from the correct reproduction sequence, and thus should receive a low score.
+In the SimulatePrompt, the examples illustrate how to score a target action based on the current UI state and exploration history.
+The third row and third column of \Cref{tab:prompt1} lists two contrasting examples that highlight the difference between high- and low-scoring actions.
+In the first example, the bug report exactly matches the target action, indicating that it should receive a very high score.
+Conversely, the second example presents a target action that likely deviates from the correct reproduction sequence, and should therefore receive a low score.